yycjs/the-weird-parts/slides.md

     }

-`arguments` is a special keyword that contains all parameters passed to the function call:
+`arguments` is a special array-like variable that contains all parameters passed to the function call:

+    !javascript
     function sum() {
         var sum = 0;
         for(var i = 0; i < arguments.length; i++) {